Sinus Infection While Pregnant: Medication and Natural Remedies

 - Elevating your head with a couple of pillows while lying down may make breathing easier.
 Using nasal strips also helps open nasal passages.

-- For a sore throat, gargle salt water (1/4 tsp salt per 8 ounces of water), drink warm liquid, or suck on ice.
+- For a sore throat, gargle salt water (1/4 tsp salt per 8 ounces of water), drink a warm liquid or suck on ice.
 Honey and lemon may also soothe a sore throat.

 - Make sure you are getting plenty of sleep as this will help your immune system fight the infection.